 FAQs

-1. What is the main difference between RPA and traditional automation?
+1. How do you choose between RPA and traditional automation?

-4. What are the costs associated with RPA vs traditional automation?
+2. What is the ROI timeline for RPA vs traditional automation?

-5. What risks should be considered with RPA?
+5. What are the main risks of RPA?

 Pinakin Ariwala